Make contact with us early

 Where you are eligible and homeless or at risk of homelessness within 56 days, we will offer to take a homelessness application from you.

-If you’re eligible we’ll carry out an assessment of your circumstances if you are homeless or threatened with homelessness within 56 days.
+If you are eligible, we will make an assessment of your circumstances if you are homeless or threatened with homelessness within 56 days.
 This will help identify what has caused your current situation, how you became homeless or why you are likely to lose your home.

 The housing officer will discuss your options, focusing on practical and legal advice to help you stay where you are or help you to find alternative accommodation.
 You will be asked for information which will help us to determine how we can help you to stay where you are.